Access academic support for many first-year courses through the Peer-Assisted Study Session Program offered by the Faculty of Forestry.

 Sessions are run by senior undergraduate students in Forestry and Land and Food Systems who have been trained to incorporate a variety of different activities, games, practice questions, mock quizzes and techniques to help you progress each week throughout the semester.
 PASS sessions are not like lectures or tutorials; they are not structured as a passive review session or a FAQ.

-2023-24 Term 1 (September-December)
+2025-26 Term 1 (September-December) PASS Schedule

+Sessions will not happen on days when the University is closed or during Reading Break.
 Any session cancellations will be posted in this space.

 Monday | Tuesday | Wednesday | Thursday | Friday |